ashwinsk01/overkillcah/docs/README.md

 # Overkill Cards Against Humanity 🎴⚡

 Welcome to the fastest, leanest Cards Against Humanity game on the web!
-This isn't your grandma's card game – it's a hyper-optimized multiplayer machine that loads in under 35KB and delivers lols at lightning speed.
+This is a hyper-optimized online multiplayer version that loads in under 35KB and delivers lols at lightning speed.

 Built for the most inappropriate party game, now with zero excuses for lag.
+Aiming to ridiculously overengineer this.

 ## 🚀 Quick Start